 Wednesday, March 17, 2021

-This event is funded by Engaging the Senses Foundation, and co-sponsored by the English department, the Black Studies Collaboratory, and the Center for Race & Gender at UC Berkeley.
+This event was funded by Engaging the Senses Foundation, and co-sponsored by the English department, the Black Studies Collaboratory, and the Center for Race & Gender at UC Berkeley.

-Please join the Arts Research Center in welcoming two of America’s most compelling poets, Terrance Hayes and Simone White, on Wednesday, March 17, 2021 at 4pm PDT.
-This event is part of ARC’s Poetry and the Senses program, generously funded by Engaging the Senses Foundation.
-Following their individual readings, they will be in conversation with UC Berkeley professor and Poetry & the Senses board member Chiyuma Elliott.
-This event will be live streamed on ARC’s YouTube channel, and live captioned.
+The Arts Research Center welcomed two of America’s most compelling poets, Terrance Hayes and Simone White, on Wednesday, March 17, 2021 at 4pm PDT.
+This event was part of ARC’s Poetry and the Senses program, generously funded by Engaging the Senses Foundation.
+Following their individual readings, they were in conversation with UC Berkeley professor and Poetry & the Senses board member Chiyuma Elliott.
+This event was live streamed on ARC’s YouTube channel, and live captioned.
 All of ARC’s programs are free and open to the public.

-During spring 2021, ARC will celebrate poetry and explore the theme of emerge/ncy: voices to carry with us in times of crisis, with group readings every month, and short flash readings released online.
-This semester-long festival of poetry is generously funded by Engaging the Senses Foundation, and is part of ARC’s Poetry & the Senses initiative.
+During spring 2021, ARC celebrated poetry and explore the theme of emerge/ncy: voices to carry with us in times of crisis, with group readings every month, and short flash readings released online.
+This semester-long festival of poetry was generously funded by Engaging the Senses Foundation, and is part of ARC’s Poetry & the Senses initiative.

 Terrance Hayes is the author of six poetry collections: American Sonnets for My Past And Future Assassin, a finalist for the National Book Award, National Book Critics Circle Award, and TS Eliot Prize; How to Be Drawn; Lighthead, winner of the 2010 National Book Award for poetry; Muscular Music, recipient of the Kate Tufts Discovery Award; Hip Logic, winner of the 2001 National Poetry Series, and Wind in a Box.
 His prose collection, To Float In The Space Between: Drawings and Essays in Conversation with Etheridge Knight, was a finalist for the National Book Critics Circle Award and winner of the Pegasus Award for Poetry Criticism.
 Hayes has received the MacArthur Foundation Genius Award, two Pushcart selections, eight Best American Poetry selections, and fellowships from the National Endowment for the Arts Fellowship and the Guggenheim Foundation.
 His poems have appeared in literary journals and magazines including The New Yorker, Poetry, The American Poetry Review, Ploughshares, Fence, The Kenyon Review, Jubilat, and Harvard Review.
 He is a professor of English at New York University.